Signed in as:

 We do not permit unsupervised tethering or chaining of a dog outdoors.
 "They are vulnerable to insect bites and parasites and are at high risk of entanglement, strangulation and harassment or attacks by other dogs or people.
 Tethered dogs may also suffer from irregular feedings, overturned water bowls, inadequate veterinary care and extreme temperatures." - www.humanesociety.org

-As we are 100% volunteer run, and we are receiving a disproportionate number of Adoption Applications during the pandemic, it may take several days up to several weeks to hear back from us.
+As we are 100% volunteer run, it may take several days up to a week to hear back from us.
 Our Adoption Counsellors juggle their commitment to the rescue with their own careers, families, and fur babies.
 They have one of the busiest and most challenging roles in rescue which requires a volunteer commitment of more than 20 hours a week.
 Please thank them for all that they do if they contact you.

 At this time, we are only selecting applications that fully meet our criteria for processing due to the overwhelming volume of Adoption Applications that we are receiving.
 Please contact us and we can advise you whether or not we have selected your application for processing.
-Unfortunately, our volunteers do not have the ability to process the volume of applications that we are currently receiving, and not every applicant will be approved to adopt from SOHR.
-However, Manitoba has dozens of rescues to choose from.
+Unfortunately, our volunteers do not have the ability to process the volume of applications that we receive, and not every applicant will be approved to adopt from SOHR.
+However, Manitoba has dozens of rescues for you to choose from.
+Please visit the Winnipeg Humane Society's website for a list of local dog rescues.

 We require adopters to have a private yard.